 Both the Padres and Dodgers are in the market for starting pitchers, and have been mentioned as possible landing spots for Berríos.
 Unlike Scherzer, the Twins are in complete control of Berríos, who is arbitration-eligible through 2022.
 Berríos would be very costly given the certainty of his contract status.
 But the Padres are beginning to slip from the conversation in the NL West, and were 5.5 games behind the San Francisco Giants entering play Tuesday.
 They’re down three arms this season.

 The Dodgers, meanwhile, have lost pitchers Clayton Kershaw and Trevor Bauer – albeit for disparate reasons.
 The Giants continue to hold off both contenders.
 Still, the acquisition of a solid, reliable starter might be enough to get the Padres back in to the NL West hunt or – if nothing else – help stabilize their rotation in the postseason.
-Be daring and grab the Padres at +525 to win the NL West at BetMGM.
-It’s a big ask, but this price before the trade deadline might be the best realistic wager of value on your sports betting app.
+Be daring and grab the Padres sports betting app..
+It’s a big ask, but this price before the trade deadline might be the best realistic wager of value on your